 Harry Death (1869 – 1950) was born in England and immigrated to the United States in about 1888.
 How or why he came to Georgia I do not yet know, but in 1894 he married a Georgia woman, Mary Patience Conner, in Butts County, Georgia.
 About that time he began working as a photographer in Jackson, Georgia, where he remained through at least 1906.
 That year he was still doing some itinerant work visiting Covington, and probably other Georgia cities to make photographs.
 He and his family moved to Covington prior to the summer of 1910, when they appear on the census in that city.
 Harry Death ran a photo studio in Covington for almost thirty-five years, until shortly before his – yes – his death, at age eighty-one.

-His daughter Anne (1906 – 1971), known to her family as Annie, worked as her father’s assistant in 1930, according to that year’s census, but possibly for a few years before or after that date.
+His daughter Anne (1906 – 1971), known to her family as Annie, worked as her father’s assistant in 1930 (according to that year’s census), but possibly for a few years before or after that date.
 Anne married a man named [Frank?]
-Kelly after 1930, but it appears they were divorced before 1940.
-If it was their child, Barbara Ann Kelly, who died in 1938, at the age of four, that may be when the marriage dissolved (Georgia Deaths, 1928-1938, index on FamilySearch.org).
+Kelly after 1930, and it seems they were divorced before 1940.
+If Barbara Ann Kelly, who died at the age of four in 1938, was their child, that may be when their marriage dissolved (Georgia Deaths, 1928-1938, index on FamilySearch.org).

 Death is a respectable, primarily British, surname, and I hope those by that surname will forgive me, but to many of us the name does conjure a certain image.
 I do not know exactly what Mr. Death looked like, and I seriously doubt he was anything at all like Bela Lugosi or Boris Karloff, but it seems possible he may have been closer in looks to Vincent Price, if Harry Death had a mustache.

 Still of Vincent Price with a Peter Lorre head, in “Tales of Terror” (1962)